redeyezt/THAT-Net/README.md

 GSC, <a href="https://ieeexplore.ieee.org/abstract/document/10068772">.
 Wang, Tianhang, et al. "GSC: A Graph and Spatio-temporal Continuity Based Framework for Accident Anticipation."
 IEEE Transactions on Intelligent Vehicles (2023).

+ GSTL, <a href="https://ieeexplore.ieee.org/abstract/document/10077604">.
+F. Mahmood, D. Jeong and J. Ryu, "A New Approach to Traffic Accident Anticipation with Geometric Features for Better Generalizability," in IEEE Access, doi: 10.1109/ACCESS.2023.3259992.

 # A little insight on traffic accident prediction model: